aionnetwork/aion-docs/developers/basics/interact/intellij.md

 ---
 title: IntelliJ
-description: This guide walks you through how to call blockchain applications on the local kernel and on remote networks using IntelliJ and the Aion4j plugin.
+description: This guide walks you through how to call dApps on the local kernel and on remote networks using IntelliJ and the Aion4j plugin.
 ---

 ## Local